Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 11:00 UTC 29.01.2021
 (Compatible with older versions)
 - Added another 4:2 4-way.
-This one has two 4L ends oposite of two 2L ends.
+This one has two 4L ends opposite of two 2L ends.
 Both straight and diagonal versions
 - Added Power Indicators book.
 Who knows what's inside?
 - Added Safe Rail Crossing blueprints
 - With 1.1 release it is now possible to flip blueprints using F and G. Because of this there is no reason to maintain both Left and Right versions of station buffers and as such they were removed